AhmeedRaafatt/Realtime-Digital-Filter/README.md

   - Add conjugates for complex elements (optional).
   - Zero-pole swapping feature.
   - Undo/redo for all operations.
-- **Save/Load Functionality**:
-  - Save the designed filter to a file (Notepad or CSV).
-  - Load a previously saved filter for further editing.

 ### Filter Realization and Export
 - **Filter Realization**: